Welcome to Trenton Quinte West with a population of approximately 43,086 (2011) and growing.

 If you are lucky enough to be in town when the Amputate theatre has a movie or a band playing, grab a blanket, make it a date and take it all in.

-Trenton's major natural waterways include the Trent River, Otonabee River, Kawartha Lakes, Lake Simcoe, Lake Couchiching and the Severn River.
+The major natural waterways that are encompassed in this town include the Trent River, Otonabee River, Kawartha Lakes, Lake Simcoe, Lake Couchiching and the Severn River.

 Home to one of the largest glacial erratic’s known in North America, the “Bleasdell Boulder Conservation areas" is maintained by the Lower Trent Conservation Authority and consists of a 1.5 km hiking loop trail.